ruby-china/rails-guides/source/active_record_basics.md

 in his book _Patterns of Enterprise Application Architecture_.
 In Active Record, objects carry both persistent data and behavior which operates on that data.
-Active Record takes the opinion that ensuring data access logic is part of the object will educate users of that object on how to write to and read from the database.
+Active Record takes the opinion that ensuring data access logic as part of the object will educate users of that object on how to write to and read from the database.

 ### Object Relational Mapping